Deep Learning Methods for Vessel Trajectory Prediction based on Recurrent Neural Networks: Experimental setup

 In Fig.~\ref{fig:cdf} we compare the empirical cumulative distributive function (CDF) of the prediction error in terms of $\operatorname{MAE}_h$ for different models.
 This figure illustrates the complete distribution of the prediction error and complements the information already conveyed by Table~\ref{tbl:compare} and Fig.~\ref{fig:compare_distance}, showing that the labeled prediction consistently outperforms the unlabeled one.
-Note that the labeled EncDec model with attention aggregation achieves a final displacement error below $2.5$ nmi in approximately $90\%$ of the cases.
-Considering the unlabeled models, we can see that the EncDec is slightly better than the MLP, and that the accuracy in prediction after $3$ hours of the neural architectures (MLP and EncDec) is lower than $2.5$ nmi in approximately $70\%$ of the cases.
-Conversely, the linear regression model is not able to achieve comparable prediction performance compared to the considered deep-learning solutions.
+Note that the labeled EncDec model with attention aggregation achieves a final displacement error below \num{2.5} nmi in approximately $90\%$ of the cases.
+Considering the unlabeled models, we can see that the EncDec is slightly better than the MLP, and that the accuracy in prediction after \num{3} hours of the neural architectures (MLP and EncDec) is lower than \num{2.5} nmi in approximately $70\%$ of the cases. \rev{Considering also the labeled models, we note that EncDec is slightly better than the MLP, confirming that the intention information is a key factor to increase the prediction performances of different neural architectures.} Conversely, the linear regression model is not able to achieve comparable prediction performance compared to the considered deep-learning solutions.